 Cécile Bothorel received her Engineer Diploma in Computer Science in 1995, her PhD degree in Computer Science, Distributed Artificial Intelligence (Orange Labs, Rennes; CNRS/LAAS - Université Paul Sabatier, Toulouse).
 During her PhD, she worked on Multi-Agent Systems; she conceived and developped an auto-adaptative recommender system guiding Internet users' browsing on the Internet.

-She directed phd students, postdocs, internship students.
-She conceived and developped prototypes in the contexts of Knowledge Management, eLearning, and more generally Knowledge Sharing.
+She then worked as a researcher at Orange Labs (Lannion) for 10 years where she conducted various research in Social Media Analysis, Machine Learning an Recommender Systems.
+She directed phd students and postdocs, conceived and developped prototypes in the contexts of Knowledge Management, eLearning, and more generally Knowledge Sharing.
 She is the author of 4 patents.

 In 2009, she joined the LUSSI department in IMT Atlantique, Brest (ex Telecom Bretagne).
 She is an Associate Professor of Computer Science, teaching Programming, Graph Theory and Social Networks Analysis, Hadoop and Big Data Analytics.
 She is involved in the Master of Science in Computer Science and Decision Systems (CSDS) and also in various teaching in Creativity, Innovation and Entrepreneurship (e.g. First program, Fondation Telecom).

 She is in charge of one of the last year specialization semester of the Master of Engineering degree, the one dedicated to Services and Business Engineering, Data Science.